 Scaling a business vs. growing a business

 Growing a business refers to increasing turnover as a result of being in business.
-This term is also used when a company adds more employees, increases its number of offices and the number of clients it serves.
+This term is also used when a company adds more employees, expands its number of offices, and increases the number of clients it serves.

 However, the issue with growing a business is that it takes a considerable amount of resources to sustain constant growth.